Night281/servidor/README.md

 # servidor
-oi bão bem vindos a the legion 2
+bem vindo a THE LEGION 2